Williams in profile

 There wasn't the highs of pole position we saw in 2014, and the number of podiums more than halved, though they did manage to hold onto third in the Constructors' Championship.

-The breakthrough came after two crucial changes.
-Firstly, Williams persuaded engineer Patrick Head to come on board while he also landed a lucrative sponsorship deal with Saudia Airlines.
-Head's FW07 was immediately on the pace when introduced in 1979, with Alan Jones taking the title the following year.
+A lucrative sponsorship deal with Saudia Airlines helped finance the team and Head's FW07 was immediately on the pace when introduced in 1979, with Alan Jones taking the title the following year.
 Two constructors' titles also came the team's way in this period while Keke Rosberg won the World Championship in 1982.

 Williams' second run of success occurred in the mid-1980s after they secured a Honda engine deal, with Nelson Piquet and Nigel Mansell duelling for glory and creating headlines aplenty.
 Two more constructors' titles came the team's way, while Piquet became World Champion in 1987.
 Either he or Mansell should really have won it the year before as well, but their squabbles enabled Alain Prost to stay in touch - the McLaren driver then cashing in when Mansell's tyre failed in iconic fashion during Adelaide's season finale.